NervanaSystems/ngraph/doc/sphinx/source/introduction/introduction.rst

 developers with a way to accelerate the performance of deep learning ASICs via software and to provide a significant increase in performance for standard hardware targets such as CPUs and GPUs.
 For deploying scalable AI solutions, nGraph uses kernel libraries, which is a popular method to improve deep learning performance.
+Where kernel libraries are available and perform well, we use them.
+Where they are not available or do not perform well, we can build on PlaidML.

 Motivations
 ===========